How to Train Your Dragon (novel series): How to Be A Pirate (2004)

 As the air pocket is finally destroyed by the weight of the capsized ship, Toothless finds an underwater cavern filled with air.
 As the party begins to explore the cavern they come to a door and upon opening it, they find the real treasure of Grimbeard the Ghastly.
 Alvin turns on Hiccup to kill him using the Stormblade.
 In the sword-fight that follows, Alvin is eaten by a Monstrous Strangulator, an octopus-like creature which guards the treasure.
 As it comes next for Hiccup, Hiccup tricks the creature into injecting itself with its own poison.
 The creature's nervous system is destroyed and they escape, but Hiccup decides that the world is not ready for the treasure, and leaves it behind.
+Hiccup, Toothless and Fishlegs return to the village and much to their surprise are received as heroes due to their unexpected survival.